osresearch/p5.projection/README.md

 and back, as well as demonstrates line drawing and fonts in the projection mapping mode.

-![Rear-projected on glass doors](images/demo.jpg) [Mondrian art](https://github.com/osresearch/mondriaan]) rear-projected on glass doors.
+![Rear-projected on glass doors](images/demo.jpg) [Mondrian art](https://github.com/osresearch/mondriaan) rear-projected on glass doors.
+This was the art installation that started this project.

 ![Eyeballs and scary trees](images/eyeballs.jpg)